Kmakj/Technology-Notes/README.md

 #### Updating the Rendered Element

-React elements are immutable.
+> **React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
-An element is like a single frame in a movie: it represents the UI at a certain point in time.
+An element is like a single frame in a movie: it represents the UI at a certain point in time**

 With our knowledge so far, the only way to update the UI is to create a new element, and pass it to ReactDOM.render().